MasterLKH180cm/Project_Introduction/Project_List.md

 ---
 ## NTU MED GOD, LIFESTYLE GROUP
 ### Advisor
 Prof. Fei-Pei Lai, principal investigator of Medical Informatics Laboratory
+Dr. Jung-Yien Chien, pulmonologist in Mational Taiwan University Hospital

 ### Project introduction
 With the rapid progress of medicine, a lot of treatments and medications have been developed,